 Do focus on the kitchen

 You know what they say, the kitchen is the heart of a home.
 Not just that, kitchens sell homes.
 Therefore, if you are going to splurge in one area of the renovation, let it be the kitchen.
-Opt for 2-pack kitchen cabinets over laminate cabinets, a stone benchtop instead of a laminate benchtop, feature tiles over plan tiles etc.
+Opt for 2-pack kitchen cabinets over laminate cabinets, a stone benchtop instead of a laminate benchtop, feature tiles over plain tiles etc.

 The kitchen is where you want to leave your design mark and set the tone for the rest of the house.